alexj/hello-world/readme.txt

-First file to be committed
+This was the first file to be committed

+some other text